 Our House is situated in a quiet residential street in Herne Hill, South East London.
 Originally two adjoining Edwardian houses which have been converted into a large and comfortable sheltered living residence, we offer a safe and secure environment with a communal feel.

 The house features 6 apartments and 1 studio flat, a shared dining room and a large garden.
-Abbeyfield Dulwich is open to elderly people who, for one reason or another, find they are no longer able to cope looking after themselves in their own homes or feel isolated or insecure and need a degree of support.
+Abbeyfield Dulwich is open to people over the age of 70 who, for one reason or another, find they are no longer able to cope looking after themselves in their own homes or feel isolated or insecure and need a degree of support.

 Some of our residents have lived in the area for many years and have family living nearby; others come from further afield.

 There is a housekeeper on duty during the day to provide two home-cooked meals and deal with general queries.
 Abbeyfield Dulwich is not a care home so nursing and similar care cannot be provided.
-However since friendship and companionship are important to us, we have a team of volunteers – young and old – who are available to pop into the house to talk to our residents or accompany them on a trip out.
+There is no ramp access.
+However since friendship and companionship are important to us, we have a team of volunteers who are available to pop into the house to talk to our residents or accompany them on a trip out.